• Skip to primary navigation

 • Cooking tongs are one of my most-used kitchen items, and they make flipping the cutlets a lot easier.

-• I prefer to grate my own parmesan cheese (this grater is similar to the one I own).
+• I prefer to grate my own parmesan cheese using this grater.
 It melts and tastes better than the pre-grated kind!

 What to serve with Chicken Parmesan